shane-kercheval/llm-chain/README.md

 Output:

 ```
-Please create a Python function that adheres to the following best practices and documentation requirements:
+Create a Python function that adheres to best practices and follows proper documentation guidelines to mask all email addresses within a given string value.
+The function should take a string as input and return the modified string with masked email addresses.

+To ensure code readability and maintainability, it is recommended to follow the following best practices:

-1. Function Name: Choose a descriptive and meaningful name for the function, following the Python naming conventions (lowercase with words separated by underscores).
+1. Function Name: Choose a descriptive and meaningful name for the function, such as `mask_emails`.

-2. Function Parameters: Define the function to accept a single parameter, which should be a string.
+2. Function Parameters: Define the function with a single parameter, `input_string`, which represents the string value to be processed.
 3. Return Type: Specify the return type of the function as a string.

-4. Function Description: Provide a clear and concise description of what the function does, including its purpose and expected behavior.

-5. Input Validation: Consider adding input validation to ensure that the input parameter is a string.
-You can use the `isinstance()` function to check if the input is of type `str`.
+4. Input Validation: Validate the input to ensure it is a string before processing.

-6. Algorithm: Describe the algorithm or approach used to replace any whitespace character with a single space.
-Consider using Python's built-in string methods or regular expressions for this task.

-7. Error Handling: Handle any potential errors or exceptions that may occur during the execution of the function.
-For example, if the input parameter is not a string, you can raise a `TypeError` with an appropriate error message.
+5. Email Masking: Implement a logic to identify email addresses within the input string and replace them with a masked value, such as "*****@*****".
+6. Documentation: Include a docstring at the beginning of the function to describe its purpose, parameters, and return value.
+Use clear and concise language to explain the functionality of the function.
+7. Comments: Add comments within the code to explain complex logic or any important details.
+8. Unit Testing: Write unit tests to verify the correctness of the function.
+Include test cases that cover different scenarios, such as multiple email addresses, email addresses with different domains, and invalid email formats.

+Additionally, it is important to follow proper documentation guidelines:

+1. Module-level Documentation: Include a module-level docstring at the beginning of the Python file to provide an overview of the functionality and purpose of the module.
+2. Function Signature: Document the function signature, including the name, parameters, and return type, within the docstring.
+3. Parameters: Describe the purpose and expected format of the `input_string` parameter in the docstring.
+4. Return Value: Explain the format and content of the returned string in the docstring.
-8. Examples: Provide a few examples of how to use the function, including both valid and invalid inputs, along with the expected outputs.
+5. Examples: Include examples of how to use the function and the expected output in the docstring.

-9. Additional Considerations: Consider any additional considerations or edge cases that may need to be addressed, such as handling leading/trailing whitespace or multiple consecutive whitespace characters.

-10. Documentation: Document the function using Python docstrings, following the recommended format.
-Include information about the function's parameters, return value, and any exceptions that may be raised.

-By following these best practices and documentation requirements, your function will be more readable, maintainable, and easier to understand for both yourself and other developers who may use or modify your code.
+By following these best practices and documentation guidelines, your Python function to mask email addresses will be more readable, maintainable, and easier to understand for both yourself and other developers who may work with your code.
 ```

 We could also view the original response from the `chat_assistant` model.